As featured on Guardian Sport

 Graham Hunter opined that they were not given a genuine opportunity.
 It’s a viewpoint that holds weight when also considering that, following the Pavones, several more notable players would also fail to make headway in Real’s first team.

 Atlético Madrid and Spain right-back Juanfran was one such player.
 Another was Manchester United’s Juan Mata.
 Both were allowed to leave for La Liga teams, Osasuna and Valencia respectively, from where they would go on to forge careers at the top level of European football.
-Javi García, of Zenit Saint Petersburg via Manchester City, is another example of a player whose status grew upon leaving the Bernabéu.
+Javi García is another example of a player whose status grew upon leaving the Bernabéu.

-Others include strikers Roberto Soldado – who became one of Spanish football’s most prolific marksmen at Valencia – and José Callejón, who now scores regularly for Napoli in Serie A and won his first Spain cap earlier this season.
+Others include strikers Roberto Soldado – who became one of Spanish football’s most prolific marksmen at Valencia – and José Callejón, who now scores regularly for Napoli in Serie A and is a Spain international.
 Another striker, Álvaro Morata, was sold to Italian giants Juventus, and only recently found his way back to Spain.

-Florentino Pérez returned to the Real Madrid presidency in 2009 and his immediate movements confirmed a return to the old Galactico ways.
-That summer he signed Cristiano Ronaldo for a world record £80 million and Brazilian playmaker Kaká for the relatively paltry sum of around £60 million.
-More recently, however, there have been promising developments for a select few Fabrica graduates.
+Florentino Pérez returned to the Real Madrid presidency in 2009 and his immediate movements confirmed a return to the old Galáctico ways.
+That summer he signed Cristiano Ronaldo for a world record £80m and Brazilian playmaker Kaká for the relatively paltry sum of around £60m.
+More recently, however, there have been promising developments for a select few Fabrica graduates under Zinedine Zidane.

 In winning La Decima the club realised a long sought-after objective, though this was primarily achieved through financial bludgeoning in the purchase of the world’s best players.
 However, instead of taking stock and learning from past mistakes, in the summer of 2014 Pérez and Real veered uncomfortably close to old ways.